Sitaramdas Omkarnath: As a preacher/guru

-Millions of men and women took spiritual initiation from Sitaram.
+Large number of men and women took spiritual initiation from Sitaram.
 His reputation spread and people gathered in large numbers wherever he resided.
 Sitaram was respected by contemporaries such as Anandamayi Ma, Mohanananda Brahmachari, Dalai Lama, Vilayat Inayat Khan, Swami Chidananda, Jain Muni Sushil Kumar and others.
-He was believed to be an incarnation of Lord Sri Ramachandra, and is one of the most spiritually powerful and sound people that ever existed in human history.
-He is also one of the purest people who have ever existed.
+He was believed to be an incarnation of Lord Sri Ramachandra, and is one of the spiritually powerful and sound people that existed in human history.
+He is also one of the pure people who have existed.

 Teachings

+Sitaramdas Omkarnath's spiritual philosophy includes Bhakti, Jnana, Karma Yoga, Kriya Yoga and segments of ancient Indian religion, with focus on Nam [Lord's Name].
+Sitaramdas did not encourage conversion, but guided seekers on the path of their respective religion.
+He stated, "The paths may differ, but HE is not different".
+By holding onto the name of Lord, and by performing the duties prescribed by religion of oneself, everybody can attain the supreme truth.